Yoga for Grief, Trauma, and Depression – A Journey From Darkness To Inner Peace

 I looked for help in therapy.
 Therapy used to be a great support in the past with my anxieties.
 But somehow, this time around, therapy didn’t bring me the effect I was hoping for.

-Don’t get me wrong, I highly recommend working with a therapist especially when it comes to grief.
-However, I started to feel that I needed a more holistic approach.
+However, I started to feel that this time, I needed a more holistic approach.

-I took a month off work and flew to Hawaii to join a Kundalini yoga retreat.
+I took a month off work and flew halfway across the globe to Hawaii to join a Kundalini yoga retreat.

 The healing power of yoga